Example: [Collected via e-mail, January 2009]

 Yes, it was meant to be a stripper or exotic dancer, although I am not one nor have I ever been!
 The teacher and parent comments were added by whoever stole the pic from Chelsea's MySpace page.

-Also, while the overwhelming majority of versions we've examined have the mother working at Home Depot and place the incident "last week before the blizzard hit," one has that harried parent working at Bunnings (a Home Depot equivalent in Australia and New Zealand) and speaks of "how hectic it was last week after the floods hit."
-An additional reflection of how this tale localizes to suit its audience appears in the text lettered in childish script below the drawing: "I want to be like mommy" sometimes appears as "I want to be like mummy."
+Also, while the overwhelming majority of versions we've examined have the mother working at Home Depot and place the incident "last week before the blizzard hit," one has that harried parent working at Bunnings (a Home Depot equivalent in Australia and

 The letter accompanying the drawing sometimes takes a different form, as this version (also from January 2009) demonstrates: